sergeinack3/PowerEduc/admin/tool/xmldb/README.txt

 MySQL to the new XMLDB format.

-Once the XMLDB format was approved, we'll be able to build all the "generators" needed in order to use it to create Moodle DB structures for each RDBMS flavour.
+Once the XMLDB format was approved, we'll be able to build all the "generators" needed in order to use it to create PowerEduc DB structures for each RDBMS flavour.

 Once the interface was finished (2-3 days from now) related documentation